Planning a day trip from Hiroshima

 Hiroshima > Iwakuni > Miyajima > Hiroshima

-After approximately an hour JR ride from Hiroshima (plus another 20-min bus ride), we arrived the famous Kintaikyo (bridge) in Iwakuni.
-Once I walked out the Iwakuni station, there was a sign for the bus to the bridge – easy.
+It takes about 40-60 minutes on a train from Hiroshima to Iwakuni.
+Once I walked out of the Iwakuni station, there was a sign for the bus to the bridge – easy.

-I was originally expecting nothing else but a wooden bridge (A very famous bridge, though).
-Surprisingly it was much more GINORMOUS than I thought; the moment I got off the bus I saw the five magnificent wooden arches spanning across the running, crystal-clear Nishiki River.
+I was originally expecting nothing else but a wooden bridge (which is basically what it is supposed to be, but it is a famous bridge, still).
+Surprisingly it was much more GINORMOUS than I thought – the three middle arch spans are each 35.1 meters long, together with the two end arch spans, the bridge is 175 meters long.
+The moment I got off the bus I saw the five magnificent wooden arches spanning across the running, crystal-clear Nishiki River.

 It was the cherry blossom festival at that time and the view was breathtaking~ Flowers were blooming and birds were soaring over our heads.
 Paid 500 yen to cross the bridge, and we saw lots of exciting food stalls in the carnival; an ice-cream stall that offered over 100 different flavors!
 A food stall that was grilling Hiroshima Oysters!
 And turnip-cake-shape-like Iwakuni Sushi!

 Go halfsies with a friend to buy a bento box and have a picnic on the riverside, kids were chasing in the water and the Iwakuni castle was standing at the peak of the nearby hill.
-The wonderfully fulfilling experience ended with a bag of clay-oven cookies to be shared with loved ones at home ~ Yeah!!
+The wonderfully fulfilling experience ended with a bag of clay-oven cookies to be shared with loved ones at home ~ Yeah, it was definitely a bonus for my trip to the bridge!!

 Open Hours: 8:00 am – 5:00 pm